huggingface/candle/candle-examples/examples/stable-diffusion/README.md

 The `stable-diffusion` example is a conversion of [diffusers-rs](https://github.com/LaurentMazare/diffusers-rs) using candle rather than libtorch.
-This implementation supports Stable Diffusion v1.5, v2.1, as well as Stable Diffusion XL 1.0.
+This implementation supports Stable Diffusion v1.5, v2.1, as well as Stable Diffusion XL 1.0, and Turbo.

 ## Getting the weights